ulyagram77/ulyagram77/README.md

 ## Hi there 👋

-Glad to see you on my personal profile.
 I am Kyrylo, a Fullstack-developer from Ukraine. <br/>
 I have team experience in web-application development, adaptive websites, simple one-page websites, design of websites and web-applications.

-### Also you can check out my works here)
+### See what I do in action 👇
 <a href="https://ulyagram-portfolio.vercel.app" target="blank"><img src="https://img.shields.io/badge/PORTFOLIO-ffe158?style=for-the-badge&logo=U&logoColor=000"/></a>